Swaxtii/new_repos/README.md

 # new_repos
-This is my first repository
+This is my first repository  and the author is Swathi